davidpsharp/baby/docs/historical-accuracy.md

 Q 26).
 Do you mean that I should keep incrementing the CI every time a manual instruction is executed at run?

 A. I think so.
 I will have to check the logic.
 May be several days as I probably will have to consult a colleague.
 Tell your supervisor that it is an arcane point which is still under investigation!

+## Sources

+While many sources obtained in the writing of this simulator date from the late 1940s, most of those proved fairly impenetrable and at a lower level than required i.e. circuit diagrams.
+As a result, modern information from the rebuild has also been used in interpreting the historical sources and producing the simulator.

+One of the main sources used in the rebuild was the copy of the circuit diagrams that D.B.G.
+Edwards and A.A.
+Robinson made into their notebooks upon joining the team in November 1948 (although many developments had been made since June).
+Geoff Tootill’s notebook was also available, as were several photos of the Baby in various stages of development after June 1948.
+It is precisely this continued development of the same machine immediately after 21st June that has caused myself and others so many problems in accurately determining the original set up.

+Sources used in the research of this simulator are outlined below.
+All Internet URLs are verified correct as of 10/1/01.

+#### Web

+Burton, C., *The Programmers Reference Manual*  http://www.cs.man.ac.uk/prog98/ssemref.html

+Burton, Christopher, P., ‘Baby’s Legacy - The Early Manchester Mainframes’**,** ftp://ftp.cs.man.ac.uk/pub/CCS-Archive/misc/

+Some programs are available as the winners from the 1998 programming competition: http://www.cs.man.ac.uk/prog98/prizewinners.html

+Other programs historic programs were made available by Chris Burton.
+See the ‘Programs provided’ section at the end of the User Guide for details.

+ Molyneux, Andrew, “M1SIM”.
+The simulator used for the programming competition though does not simulate the switch panel anything like correctly. http://www.cs.man.ac.uk/prog98/alt_simulators.html

+#### Bibliography

+Burton, Christopher, P., ‘Rebuilding the First Manchester Computer’, pp. 379-386, *The First Computers – History and Architecture*, eds.
+Rojas, Raul and Hashagen, Ulf, Massachusetts Institute of Technology, 2000.

+Campbell-Kelly, Martin, ‘Past into Present: The EDSAC Simulator’, pp. 397-416, *The First Computers – History and Architecture*, eds.
+Rojas, Raul and Hashagen, Ulf, Massachusetts Institute of Technology, 2000.

+Campbell-Kelly, Martin and Aspray, William, *Computer – A history of the information machine*, BasicsBook, 1996, p.
+100, 106, 126.

+Lavington, Simon, *Early British Computer – The story of vintage computers and the people who built them*, Manchester University Press, 1980, pp. 36-43.

+#### Articles

+Williams, F. C., Kilburn, T. and Tootill, G. C., ‘Universal High-speed digital computers: a small-scale experimental machine’, IEE, *The proceedings of the institution*, vol. 98, part II, no. 61, February 1951.
+The version used is that transcribed to electronic format by Chris Burton, particular reference was made to figure 9.

+ In depth discussions via email with Christopher P. Burton who led the team building the replica of the Baby, see Appendix.

+ The Computer that Changed the World* CD ROM, produced by Europress for the University of Manchester.
+Available from http://www.computer50.org/mark1/cd.html

+Referenced CD material:

+Lavington, Simon, *A History of Manchester Computers*.

+Video presentations by Christopher Burton, Geoff C. Tootill and Tom Kilburn.

+Kilburn, Tom, ‘From Cathode Ray Tube to Ferranti Mark 1’, *The Bulletin of the Computer Conservation Society*, vol. 1, no. 2, Autumn 1990.

+Williams, F. C. and Kilburn, T., ‘Electronic Digital Computers’, *Nature*, 3rd August 1948, no. 162, 487.

 ------